 On Wednesday, the boards of Tempe, AZ-based US Airways and Fort Worth-based American Airlines approved a merger that would equate to $11 billion in terms of market value.
-According to sources, American creditors will own 72% of the combined company and US Airways shareholders will take the remaining balance.
+According to sources, including multiples in a large list of stock trading apps, American creditors will own 72% of the combined company and US Airways shareholders will take the remaining balance.
 Current US Airways Chief Executive Officer Doug Parker will retain CEO position of the combined company.
 There is much more to know about what the merger implications will entail.
 Below, I have conducted various analyses of the merger impacts on the functional and operational arenas for the combined carrier.

 Headquarters and Leadership:

 The Service Oversight Center (SOC) and Headquarters will be located in Fort Worth, TX, the present home of AMR Corporation (the parent company of American Airlines).
 US Airways’ SOC is currently located in Pittsburgh, PA, but its headquarters is in Tempe, AZ.
 American’s current Chairman and CEO, Thomas Horton, will serve as Chairman of the combined airlines’ Board of Directors through its first annual meeting of shareholders, and will serve as the combined airlines’ representative of the OneWorld global alliance.
 The Board will be comprised of three American Airlines representatives, including Horton, four US Airways representatives, including Doug Parker, and five AMR creditor representatives.